bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

     )
 ```

-This is massive gain, almost 4x faster, overall 40x faster than basic version.
+This is massive gain (typically from `4.6s` to `180ms` on Apple M2), almost 4x faster, overall 40x faster than basic version.
 The allocations are quite minimal.

 ## References